Securing Remote Work: Strategies to Combat Identity Theft

 This situation makes it easier for cybercriminals to exploit weaknesses, such as unsecured Wi-Fi networks or outdated software, leading to potential data breaches or other security incidents.

-Impact on Businesses And Real-World Examples
+Impact on Businesses and Real-World Examples

 The shift to remote operations has led to a notable rise in specific cybersecurity threats, particularly phishing attacks targeting remote workers.